BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

         answer: >
           Still have questions?
 Contact us and we will answer as soon as possible.
-      - question: How is this different from what we have today?
+      - question: What is SolarLight?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation.
 At the office, working together is often a